- E-3 FAQ

 - If you have a job and also receive a reportable stipend or other taxable income, and don't have a tax treaty benefit you will receive both a W-2 and 1042-S

 The W-2 is mailed no later than January 31st of each year.
-Be sure your address is correct in the pay roll system before the end of the year so that your W-2 is sent to the correct address.
-If you need to get another W-2, please contact Human Resources at firstname.lastname@example.org.
+Be sure your address is correct in the payroll system before the end of the year so that your W-2 is sent to the correct address.
+W-2 Forms are available electronically in your C2HR account.

 The 1042-S is made available electronically or mailed no later than March 15th of each year.
-When you enroll in Windstar you can request electronic delivery of the 1042-S and it will be available 24 hours/day in your Windstar account.
-We recommend that you request electronic delivery when you set up your Windstar account.
-If you did not request electronic delivery of your 1042-S, and need a replacement, please complete the Request for Replacement of 1042-S Form.
+When you enroll in GLACIER you can request electronic delivery of the 1042-S and it will be available 24 hours/day in your GLACIER account.
+We recommend that you request electronic delivery when you set up your GLACIER account.

 - What do I do if my taxes are wrong on my paycheck?